DarrenZZhang/TKDD21-POSH/README.md

-## Source code for Probability Ordinal-preserving Semantic Hashing (POSH)
+# Source code for Probability Ordinal-preserving Semantic Hashing (POSH) for Large-Scale Image Retrieval

+The details of this method can be found in the [TKDD 2021 paper](https://dl.acm.org/doi/10.1145/3442204).

+This code has been evaluated on Matlab.

+#### Citation:

 If you feel the released code is useful for your work, please cite our paper:

 Zheng Zhang, Xiaofeng Zhu, Guangming Lu, Yudong Zhang, Probability Ordinal-preserving Semantic Hashing for Large-Scale Image Retrieval, ACM Transactions on Knowledge Discovery from Data (TKDD), vol. 15, no. 3, pp. 37, 2021.